 The Lonely Seether

 THE LONELY SEETHER – one of the gravest consequences of modern life is the sense of alienation and loneliness it fosters in people.
 It is typical to view people in such a state as essentially harmless; when, in truth, some are seething with rage.
 If their rage becomes pathological and fuelled by nihilism and a hatred of being, the consequences can be catastrophic, not only for themselves, but for all those around them.

-BAKED – suburban mothers are one of the fastest growing groups of prescription drug abusers.
-Opiates, benzodiazepines and amphetamines in particular are abused, in an attempt to ease pain, reduce anxiety and increase energy respectively.
-It is a revealing commentary on the reality of modern living.
+BAKED – It is a revealing commentary on the reality of modern living that suburban mothers are one of the fastest growing groups of prescription drug abusers.
+Opiates, benzodiazepines and amphetamines are abused in an attempt to ease pain, reduce anxiety and increase energy respectively.

 TATEMAE – [Japanese ‘built in front’, ‘facade’] the face one shows to the world, as opposed to Honne [‘true sound’] a person’s true self, feelings and desires.
 With the proliferation of social media, people in the West are fast developing a Honne & Tatemae dichotomy of the self.
 Even more alarming, many identify with their Tatemae (in this case, their online persona) to such an extent that their Honne (true self) becomes subsumed within it and is all but lost.
 This will likely have disastrous psychological consequences as people age and can no longer maintain the Tatemae they have constructed for all the world to see.